spack/spack/lib/spack/docs/build_systems/luapackage.rst

 .. code-block:: console

+   # If the archive is a source rock
+   $ luarocks unpack <archive>.src.rock
    $ # preprocess is a noop by default
-   # If the archive is a .src.rock
-   $ luarocks install <archive>.src.rock
-   # If the package is a source tarball or repository
    $ luarocks make <name>.rockspec